suman24/neptune_final_project/readme.md

 Using sim_reads I simulated a single sequence set containing 33610 reads.

-Four different barcodes were added to the reads using Python.
+Four different barcodes were tagged to the reads in random using Python.

 Used axe-demultiplexer to separate the reads into four datasets according to their barcode.